Devon Bostick: Early life and education

-Bostick was born in Toronto, Ontario.
-His mother, Stephanie Gorin, is a casting director in Toronto, who works on stage and screen and his father, Joe Bostick, is an actor as well as a film fight coordinator.
-His younger brother Jesse Bostick is also an actor.
+Bostick was born on November 13, 1991, in Toronto, Ontario.
+His Canadian mother, Stephanie Gorin, is a casting director in Toronto, and his American father, Joe Bostick, is an actor and film fight coordinator.
+He has a younger brother.
+Bostick is of English and Norwegian descent.

-Bostick is of British and Norwegian descent.
+From grades 1 to 6, Bostick went to children's theatre camp.
 He began acting in the fifth grade and is a graduate of the Etobicoke School of the Arts in Toronto.
+He also took classes at Toronto's The Second City for four years, beginning in Grade 9.

 Career

 Bostick has had roles in the television series Degrassi: The Next Generation, Flashpoint and in the film Citizen Duane, and appeared in the series premiere of Rookie Blue.
 His film work has included roles in Godsend, Fugitive Pieces and The Stone Angel.